AarushX/PhotoSift-Mac/README.md

-PhotoSift
+PhotoSift Mac
 =========

 PhotoSift is a free utility helping you to quickly organize unsorted image libraries.
 The basic idea is to load the program with images, then show and inspect each image and press a key on the keyboard.
 The image will then be moved or copied to a folder of your choice corresponding to that key, and the next images is displayed.
 This allows you to rapidly go through and organize your large amounts of pictures.

-Download the application at http://rlvision.com/photosift
+Download the application in the Releases Tab

 * Developed with C#, targeting .Net 2.0
 * Multithreaded cache-ahead image loading